bnb-chain/blob-hub/README.md

 ## Overview

-The Blob-Syncer is the service sitting between Greenfield and Ethereum, it constantly fetches blobs from Ethereum, blobs from a range of slots will be assembled into a bundle and uploaded to the [Bundle Service](https://docs.bnbchain.org/greenfield-docs/docs/api/bundle-service/), finally persisted into Greenfield for permanent archiving.
-The blob-syncer service also provides APIs for users to query historical blobs.
+The Blob-Syncer service acts as an intermediary between Greenfield and Ethereum, continuously retrieving blobs from Ethereum.
+These blobs, collected from a specific Beacon slot range, are consolidated into a bundle and transmitted to the [Bundle Service](https://docs.bnbchain.org/greenfield-docs/docs/api/bundle-service/) for further processing.
+Subsequently, the bundle is stored in Greenfield for long-term archival purposes.
+Additionally, the Blob-Syncer service offers APIs that enable users to access and retrieve historical blobs as needed.

 ## Disclaimer
 **The software and related documentation are under active development, all subject to potential future change without